National Gandhi Museum Houses Precious & Rare Pictures Of The Father Of The Nation

 Another part of this building that merits attention is the AV section which is used for special screenings of Gandhi’s films, videos of his speeches delivered during and after his prayer meetings and the speeches delivered by other freedom fighters during those tumultuous times.
 It remains closed on Mondays and public holidays.

-Come drop by if you fancy yourself a historian and see all the treasures this museum holds!
+When it’s safe to be outdoors once again, drop by if you fancy yourself a historian and see all the treasures this museum holds!